BootNodeDev/dme-monorepo/README.md

 To customize behavior, open `packages/server/src/index.ts` and **comment out or remove** the `SampleJob`.
 You can then create your own jobs to send custom notifications to users.

+The framework also includes a `CleanupJob` that automatically removes old messages based on the configured retention period (default: 1 week).
+This helps maintain database performance and storage efficiency.
+Feel free to remove it or adjust the retention period in the `.env` file as needed.

 ## Example

 You can checkout to the `example/uniswap` branch to see a working example of the DMe framework used to notify Uniswap liquidity providers about their position status.